Swedish lawmakers debate joining NATO as attitudes change

 In Helsinki, Senate Republican leader Mitch McConnell said Monday that there is “very significant” support in the Congress and he expects swift ratification, adding that the two Nordic countries will “bring a great deal to the NATO alliance.”

 “The goal of the United States is to do it as rapidly as possible,” McConnell said.
-He hoped a vote could be hold before the August recess and added that he also hoped that the United States would be “the first to ratify.”
+He hoped a vote could be held before the August recess and added that he also hoped that the United States would be “the first to ratify.”

 “With regard to the size of the vote, I think it will be very significant.
 Not unanimous, but very significant,” the longtime NATO supporter said.